-Ex: If you give up a rental home in need of repairs in exchange for another rental home that’s well-maintained, it’s a like-kind exchange.
+Ex: You might give up a rental home in need of repairs in exchange for another rental home that’s well-maintained.
+If so, it’s a like-kind exchange.

-To learn more, see IRS Publication 544: Sales and Other Dispositions of Assets.
+To learn more, see Publication 544: Sales and Other Dispositions of Assets at www.irs.gov.

-You don't have to receive property on the day you give up property to qualify for a like-kind exchange.
+You don't have to receive property on the day you give up your property for it to be a like-kind exchange.
 However, strict rules apply to tax-deferred exchanges.
-For a deferred exchange to qualify as a like-kind exchange, you must comply with the 45-day written notice.
-The notice needs to identify the like-kind property each participant will receive in the exchange.
+You might want a deferred exchange to qualify as a like-kind exchange.
+If so, you must comply with the 45-day written notice.
+The notice identifies the property you and the other person will exchange.

-You also must receive the replacement property the earlier of:
+You must receive the replacement property by the earlier of these:

-180 days (not 6 months, but exactly 180 days) of when you gave up your property
+180 days after you gave up your property (not six months, but exactly 180 days)

-By the due date, including extensions, of your federal return for the year you transferred your property
+The due date of your federal return for the year you transferred your property.
+This includes any extensions.

 You must prepare Form 8824: Like-Kind Exchanges for all like-kind exchanges.